 Screen As Room: An Architectural Perspective on User Interfaces

-With the use of video games as social spaces being observed for several years See for example “Fortnite is a social space the way skateparks and Facebook used to be” [Quartz, December 2018] and “Fortnite – The New Social Media?”, a white paper by the National Research Group [June 2019]. and the increased focus put on virtual social spaces due to the scarceness of physical social spaces in the last months, the concept of “spatial interfaces” is once again at the center of discussions. — In particular I am referring to John Palmer’s recent essays.
-I want to try and add an alternative perspective to this, looking at the properties of physical spaces as metaphors, rather than models, for interfaces and exploring seven of them in more detail.
+With the use of video games as social spaces being observed for several years See for example “Fortnite is a social space the way skateparks and Facebook used to be” [Quartz, December 2018] and “Fortnite – The New Social Media?”, a white paper by the National Research Group [June 2019]. and the increased focus put on virtual social spaces due to the scarceness of physical social spaces in the last months, the concept of “spatial interfaces” is once again at the center of discussions. — In particular, I am referring to John Palmer’s recent essays.
+I want to add an alternative perspective to this, looking at the properties of physical spaces as metaphors, rather than models, for interfaces and exploring seven of them in more detail.

-Recognizing this rich history it is hard to overstate the mileage interaction designers have gotten from designing interfaces that are, to varying degrees, spatial, in the past 50 years.
+Recognizing this rich history, it is hard to overstate the mileage interaction designers have gotten from designing interfaces that are, to varying degrees, spatial in the past 50 years.

-Rooms as Metaphors — not as Models
+- Rooms as Metaphors — not as Models

 Taking a few steps back, let’s start by considering what we mean when speaking of “Spatial interfaces”.
 John Siracusa’s concise definition seems enlightening:

 ‘Spatial interface’ is a shorthand description of an interface that predominantly utilizes spatial qualities and relationships as a means of identifying and interacting with objects.John Siracusa, 2003: “About the Finder…”

-This is what I call “space as model” Space as model is often employed as part of a more comprehensive interface metaphor, e.g. the desktop interface..
-The point made in favor of this is most commonly a pragmatic one: It is argued that humans have an innate sense of space, which can be utilized to make the behavior of objects in an interface unconsciously predictable and therefore intuitively usable.
+This is what I call “space as model” Space as model is often employed as part of a more comprehensive interface metaphor, e.g., the desktop interface..
+The point made in favor of this is most commonly a pragmatic one: It is argued that humans have an innate sense of space, which designers can utilize to make the behavior of objects in an interface unconsciously predictable and therefore intuitively usable.
 Another important idea is that of “remembering where things were”, which builds on Jerome Bruner’s ideas on enactive representation as the most primal form of representation of knowledge Proponents like to withhold that it is not just the most primal, but also the most primitive one..

 Why Compare Interfaces to Buildings? §

 In his influential 2013 article “What Screens Want” Frank Chimero looks at screens as “material” and tries to infer their natural affordances.
 He concludes that “screens are aesthetically neutral, so the looks of things are not a part of their grain” and finds as their defining property “the capacity for change”: “[I]t becomes apparent that web and interaction design are just as much children of filmmaking as they are of graphic design.
 Maybe even more so.
 After all, we both work on screens, and manage time, movement, and most importantly, change.”
-Even traditional user interfaces are fundamentally three-dimensional — the third dimension in this case being time — and in this regard they are similar to films.
+Even traditional user interfaces are fundamentally three-dimensional — the third dimension in this case being time — and in this regard, they are similar to films.

 Architectural Culture as a Role Model for Digital Design §

-On a side note I want to express my admiration of architecture’s intellectual culture.
-With two millennia of written architectural theory there is a vast amount of knowledge, analyses and discussions that modern architects can draw from.
+On a side note, I want to express my admiration of architecture’s intellectual culture.
+With two millennia of written architectural theory there is a vast amount of knowledge, analyses, and discussions that modern architects can draw from.

 Toby Shorin writes: “Within the deep and rich history of architecture is embedded a current of thoughtful and critical literature.
 With my limited knowledge, I would even propose that architecture has constantly been guided forward by a selective group of architect-thinkers who do most of the producing of said literature. […] [D]igital design is in its happy, ambitious youth.
 Digital design believes it is ready to change the world and take on challenging problems, and its discourse is self-congratulatory and mostly single-minded.”
-Toby Shorin, 2016: “Parallels” Comparing the quality of architectural discourse (and critique) with modern day writing on digital design (which in the mainstream feels to consist mostly of lists of “10 UX tips to make your users more addicted”) is a frustrating pursuit.
+Toby Shorin, 2016: “Parallels” Comparing the quality of architectural discourse (and critique) with modern-day writing on digital design (which in the mainstream feels to consist mostly of lists of “10 UX tips to make your users more addicted”) is a frustrating pursuit.